steven-liou/tailslideReadmeDraft/SDK_README.md

 ### Instantiating and Initializing FlagManager

 The `FlagManager`class is the entry point of this SDK.
 It is responsible for retrieving all the flag rulesets for a given app with its `appId` and creating new `Toggler` instances to handle toggling of feature flags within that app.
-To instantiate a `FlagManger` object, a user must provide the following configuration object:
+To instantiate a `FlagManger` object, a user must provide a configuration object:

 ```javascript
 const FlagManager = require('tailslide’);